Kabarda horse: Breed characteristics

-The Kabarda stands high, with a coat that is bay, black, or gray.
-They are a solid, cleanly built horse with a clean head, a well-muscled neck, medium-high withers, a deep chest, long, sloping shoulders, a short, solid back, and a muscular, slightly sloping croup.
-Their legs are correctly set, with clean, well-developed joints and hard hooves.
-The Kabarda's blood has a heightened oxygenating capacity, useful for work high in the mountains.
-The breed also is an easy keeper, that is, it has a tendency to accumulate fat quickly, which helps when the horses are exposed to extreme conditions on a regular basis, but can be a hardship for owners when the horses are kept stabled.
+The Kabarda horse stands 14.1 hands high and has a bay, black, or gray coat.
+It is a solid, clean-built horse with a clean head, a well-muscled neck, medium-high withers, a deep chest, long, sloping shoulders, a short, solid back, and a muscular, slightly sloping croup.
+Its legs are clean and have well-developed joints and hard hooves.

-Sub-types
+The Kabarda horse's blood has a high oxygenation capacity, making it useful for work high in the mountains.
+The breed also has a tendency to accumulate fat quickly, which helps the horses when they are regularly exposed to extreme conditions, but can create difficulties for owners when the horses are kept stabled.

+Subtypes

 There are three main subtypes of the Kabarda breed: